VPN‘s were never intended for the average online user

 When it comes to shopping online, most people assume they’re getting the same price for the same product or service as everyone else.
 That’s not always the case.

-The secret to hacking “dynamic pricing” is to hide any trace of your personal details, browsing history and sometimes your location before a website’s bots can see them.
-Sometimes the best deals are given to visitors who appear to be new to that site.
+- Sometimes the best deals are given to visitors who appear to be new to that site.
+A

 - Geo-targeted pricing based on your location (your IP address): Sometimes, online retailers charge people from wealthier countries or more affluent postal codes more because sellers know they can afford to spend more.

-Most e-commerce stores and services that use dynamic pricing are not very open about their practices, so you won’t know for sure if it’s happening?
-With the help of a VPN, you might be able to determine if a site is using dynamic pricing.
+Unfortunately, most online e-commerce stores and services that use dynamic pricing are not very open about their practices, so you won’t know for sure if it’s happening to you unless you use a

 Here’s a look at some types of websites that use dynamic pricing.

-1) Get lower prices for plane tickets and hotels with a VPN
+You may be able to get lower prices for plane tickets and hotels with a

 If you’ve ever researched the best deal on flights or hotels, I’m sure you’ve noticed that prices go up and down without rhyme or reason based on many factors such as the time of day, season, or even the day of the week.
 That’s primarily because airlines and hotels are notorious for using the practice of dynamic pricing, which I mention above.